Project · Hackathon · August/September 2018

 Three questions + environmental data → one recommendation

-The question flow was trimmed to the minimum needed to give a relevant recommendation.
+Three questions — time available, group size, children in the group — combined with environmental data the machine reads automatically.
 Every question we kept was there because field research showed it changed the output in a way tourists cared about.

 User input (3 questions)